Codimension two souls and cancellation phenomena: On classifying smooth manifolds via surgery

 \section{On classifying smooth manifolds via surgery}

-In this section we describe some results of surgery theory that are used throughout this paper paper.
-Background references for surgery are Wall's book~\cite{Wal-book}, especially Chapters $3$ and $10$, recent book of Ranicki~\cite{Ran-book}, and Browder's book~\cite{Bro-book} for the simply-connected case.
+In this section we describe some results of surgery theory that are used throughout this paper.
+Background references for surgery are Wall's book~\cite{Wal-book}, especially Chapters $3$ and $10$, Browder's book~\cite{Bro-book} for the simply connected case, and the more recent book by Ranicki~\cite{Ran-book}.

-Let $M^n$ be a compact smooth manifold, with or without boundary, where unless stated otherwise both $M$ and $\partial M$ are assumed connected.
+Let $M^n$ be a compact smooth manifold, with or without boundary, where both $M$ and $\partial M$ are assumed connected unless stated otherwise.
 We also assume that $n\ge 6$ if $\d M\neq\emptyset$, and $n\ge 5$ otherwise.
-A {\it simple homotopy structure on} $M$ is a pair $(N,f)$ consisting of a compact smooth manifold $N$ and a simple homotopy equivalence of manifolds with boundary (in other words, a homotopy equivalence of pairs).
-Two such structures $(N_1,f_1)$ and $(N_2,f_2)$ are said to be equivalent if there is a diffeomorphism $h:N_1\to N_2$ such that ${f_2}\tinycirc h\simeq f_1$, where again the homotopy is a homotopy of pairs.
-The set of all such equivalence classes is a pointed set which is called a {\it structure set} and is denoted by ${\bf S}^s(M)$.
-Its base point is the identity on $M$, and this pointed set fits into an exact Sullivan-Wall surgery exact sequence
+A {\sl simple homotopy structure on} $M$ is a pair $(N,f)$ consisting of a compact smooth manifold $N$ and a simple homotopy equivalence of manifolds with boundary (in other words, a homotopy equivalence of pairs).
+Two such structures $(N_1,f_1)$ and $(N_2,f_2)$ are said to be {\sl equivalent} if there is a diffeomorphism $h:N_1\to N_2$ such that ${f_2}\tinycirc h\simeq f_1$, where again the homotopy is a homotopy of pairs.
+The set of all such equivalence classes is a pointed set which is often called the {\it simple structure set} of $M$ and denoted by ${\bf S}^s(M)$.
+Its base point is the class of the identity $(M,{\bf id}_M)$, and the pointed set fits into an exact {\sl Sullivan-Wall surgery exact sequence}

+which continues indefinitely to the left.
+The space $F/O$ (denoted by $G/O$ in \cite[p.
+46]{Bro-book} and many other references) represents a homotopy functor describable as follows: Given a compact space $X$, a class in $[X,F/O]$ is an appropriately defined equivalence class of pairs $(\alpha,\Phi)$ consisting of a stable vector bundle $\alpha$ over $X$ together with a stable fiber homotopy trivialization $\Phi$ of its unit sphere bundle (or equivalently of its fiberwise one point compactification provided $X$ is compact); more will be said about $F/O$ at the end of this section.